tinygo-org/tinygo/README.markdown

 but embedded programs are necessarily smaller so it becomes practical.
 And I think especially program size can be reduced by a large margin when actually trying to optimize for it.

+Implemented analysis passes:

+  * Check which functions are blocking.
+Blocking functions a functions that call sleep, chan send, etc. It's parents are also blocking.
+  * Check whether the scheduler is needed.
+It is only needed when there are `go` statements for blocking functions.